Opening Ceremony creative director is the latest Olympic official to be fired

 The Tokyo Olympics is not off to a good start.
 The creative director of the opening ceremony was fired on Thursday, the day before the big event is to take place.

-Kentaro Kobayashi was fired by the Olympic Organizing Committee when video surfaced of him making a joke about the Holocaust as part of a comedy routine in the 1990s.
-Kobayashi was part of a popular comedy duo in Japan, when he made the inappropriate joke about “massacring Jews” while miming the act.
+Kentaro Kobayashi was fired by the Olympic Organizing Committee when video surfaced of him making a joke about the Holocaust in a comedy routine in the 1990s.
+Kobayashi was part of a popular comedy duo in Japan when he made the inappropriate joke about “massacring Jews” while miming the act.
 His job as creative director of the opening ceremony entailed developing the overall theme for the ceremony and weaving it into the various acts.

-“We deeply apologize for causing such a development the day before the opening ceremony,” Olympic Organizing Committee President Seiko Hashimoto said to the Associated Press.
-“And for causing troubles and concerns to many involved parties as well as the people in Tokyo and the rest of the country.”
+“We deeply apologize for causing such a development the day before the opening ceremony,” Olympic Organizing Committee President Seiko Hashimoto said, according to the Associated Press, “and for causing troubles and concerns to many involved parties as well as the people in Tokyo and the rest of the country.”

 Kobayashi is not alone.
 Many officials connected to the Tokyo Games—particularly those involved in the creative development of the event—have resigned or been fired in recent months.
-Composer Keigo Oyamada, who had written music that was meant to be used at the opening ceremony, was forced to resign after bragging about how he had bullied people in the past to the press, including making fun of a student with disabilities and confining a classmate to a cardboard box.
+Composer Keigo Oyamada, who had written music that was meant to be used at the opening ceremony, was forced to resign after bragging to the press about how he had bullied people in the past, including making fun of a student with disabilities and confining a classmate to a cardboard box.

 Hiroshi Sasaki, who served as the executive creative director for the opening and closing ceremonies of the Paralympic Games, was forced to resign after fat-shaming comedian and fashion designer Naomi Watanabe in March, proposing she appear at the ceremony as a pig.
 The month before, Organizing Committee President Yoshiro Mori was forced to resign after he made sexist remarks.